JawairiaAA/jawairiaaa.github.io/_pages/about.md

   - /about.html
 ---

-I am a hydrology enthusiast and Earth scientist.
+“<font size=”15”>I am a hydrology enthusiast and Earth scientist.
 I study the terrestrial water cycle and the corresponding cryospheric and hydrologic conditions across water-stressed regions around the globe.
 My aim is to enhance the simulated connectivity between the hydrosphere and the anthroposphere by leveraging the latest advances in AI.